Fall 2025 Project 08: Outdoor Playset with Support Swing

 Zipline – Our zipline will be placed right alongside our activity wall such that the child will be able to use the activity wall while supported by her existing harness which will clip into our zipline carriage.
 The zipline will consist of two 4″x4″x8′ posts spaced 10ft apart.
 To these posts we will use the zipline kit included in our bill of materials to anchor the included cable and affix the included carriage which will be what allows the child to “walk” along and use the activity wall.

-This analysis was used to examine the tension on our zipline cable.
-This was necessary for two reasons: first, that we could ensure the cable we bought was sufficiently strong to support the weight of the child and the harness.
-Secondly to determine the tension and height at which the cable needed to be affixed to the posts in order to allow the child to be in contact with the ground while playing (tension the cable such that the child is not floating on the zipline).
-With our listed parts and a weight of 36 lbs we calculated the tension on our cable at it’s largest point to be 35lbf.
-Using this, we were able to determine the tension in the cable needed to be 37lbf in order to maintain the lowest point at a height of 2.8ft off the ground.
+The first analysis was used to examine the tension, vertical displacement, angle of displacement, and safety factor.
+This was necessary for two reasons: first, that we can ensure the cable purchased is sufficient to support the weight of the rider and harness.
+Secondly, to determine the tension and height at which the cable needs to be affixed to the posts to allow the child to be in contact with the ground while playing (tension the cable such that the child is not floating on the zipline).
+Using an overestimate for the child and the harness, we found the tension in the cable which generated safety factor evaluations as well.

 This analysis examined the swing to determine the force extered on both the swing set and cables with our adapted swing seat in order to ensure both the security of the clips and seat but also the rigidity of the chain and support.
 Modeling the swing at it’s lowest point (where the tension is greatest) as a statics problem, we determined with a combined weight between the chair and child of 50 and a safety factor of 2.5, we determined the force exerted on each cable to be around 31.25 lbs.